 Mr. Beckelman is a prolific writer on a variety of topics related to real estate and redevelopment law and presents on a variety of redevelopment topics at professional conferences and seminars sponsored by the New Jersey Institute of Continuing Legal Education, the New Jersey Builders Association, the New Jersey Redevelopment Authority and the New Jersey Future Redevelopment Forum, among others.
 He is an active member of the New Jersey Builders Association, which honored him with its Chairman's Award for his exemplary service on the Redevelopment Committee for his work in the drafting an important piece of legislation that was signed into law in September 2013.
 The new law amended certain provisions of New Jersey’s Local Redevelopment and Housing Law in an effort to boost economic growth and jumpstart building initiatives by addressing issues brought to light by recent case law relating to the use of eminent domain and due process and notice issues.
 Mr. Beckelman, serving as lead author of the law, worked with his fellow Committee members to produce a straight-forward and balanced piece of legislation that successfully garnered support both within and outside of the development community.

-Mr. Beckelman has been distinguished with a Martindale-Hubbell AV Preeminent Peer Review Rating, has been named to the Best Lawyers in America list in Real Estate Law since 2013, and in 2018 was named to the NJBIZ "Leader in Law" list.
+Mr. Beckelman has been distinguished with a Martindale-Hubbell AV Preeminent Peer Review Rating.
+He has been selected for inclusion to the Best Lawyers in America list in Real Estate Law since 2013 and Land Use and Zoning Law since 2022.

 While attending Rutgers School of Law, Mr. Beckelman served as judicial intern to The Honorable John J. Hughes, U.S. Magistrate Judge, District of New Jersey.
 He also served as Chair of the Moot Court Board and contributed to the Rutgers Law Record.